 Prepare for your appointment by making a list of:

-- Your symptoms, including any that seem unrelated to the reason for the appointment
+- Your symptoms, including any that do not seem to be related to the reason for the appointment.

-- All medications, including over-the-counter medications, vitamins, herbal preparations or other supplements that you're taking, and the doses
+- All medicines, including medicines available without a prescription, vitamins, herbal preparations or other supplements that you take — and the doses.

 Basic questions to ask your doctor include:

-- What type of personality disorder might I have?
+- What type of personality disorder do I have?

 - How do you treat my type of personality disorder?